cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/lectures/23/_index.md

 | Array of Function Pointers | `ops[] = {add, sub}` | Dynamic dispatch |
 | Function Pointer Argument | `filter(nums, n, is_even)` | Higher-order behavior |
 | Function Pointer in Library | `qsort()` | Custom comparison |

+---

+## Home Work

+Read and understand how to use the generic bsearch function from c std library: https://en.cppreference.com/w/c/algorithm/bsearch.html

+Use the bsearch function to find the index of Student with specific mark or specific name, in the examples above.